 Many trucking companies carry excess policies for financial protection in the event of a catastrophic injury or fatal accident.

-Liability insurance limits can impact a settlement, particularly in wrongful death cases or those involving catastrophic injuries.
-In Texas, it is difficult to collect damages outside of the available insurance coverage.
+Liability insurance limits can affect settlements, particularly in wrongful death cases or those involving catastrophic injuries.
+In Texas, it is difficult to recover damages beyond available insurance coverage.

-Knowing the steps of a truck accident claim is essential for getting a fair settlement.
+Understanding the steps in a truck accident claim is essential to getting a fair settlement.
 The process includes the following steps:

 In your initial consultation with an experienced personal injury attorney who frequently handles truck accident claims, they should cover your rights and options.
 Most reputable attorneys offer free consultations so you can discuss your case and decide if you are comfortable with the attorney you are meeting with.